NicholasDowell/Matrix-Calculator/README.md

 ## Notes:
-- The project mainly focuses on material covered in Foothill's MATH 2B Course (Linear Algebra).
+- The project mainly focuses on material covered in Foothill's MATH 2B Course (Linear Algebra). :mortar_board:
 ### This includes, but is not limited to:
  - Row Reduced Echelon Form
   - Parametric Descriptions of Solutions